Car Review

 It's still just an SUV though isn’t it?

-This isn’t a high-riding road warrior – in fact with the supportive bucket seat lowered electrically into its base position, you could be forgiven for forgetting you were ensconced in a Leon hatchback, not a flagship SUV.
-There’s a slightly diminished sense of occasion in the less powerful car, with fewer fancy buttons.
-The 1.5 offers a promising burble at idle, which is fine as long as you don’t go anywhere, it’s not quite as characterful on the move.
+This isn’t a high-riding road warrior.
+In fact, with the supportive bucket seat lowered electrically into its base position, you could be forgiven for imagining you were ensconced in a Leon hatchback, not a coupe crossover SUV thing.
+In the pre-facelift Formentor, there was a slightly diminished sense of occasion in the less powerful car, with fewer fancy buttons.
+The 1.5 offered a promising burble at idle, which was fine as long as you didn’t go anywhere because it wasn’t quite as characterful on the move.

-About town, the Formentor is easygoing, as we’re used to for a modern hot hatch.
-Obviously it feels a bit bigger, but never cumbersome – the steering is quick and light at low speeds, and even on hulking 20in rims the ride isn’t crashy in Cupra mode.
-It’s better still if you slide it into Comfort, though.
-And better yet on the squishy 18-inch wheels of the V1 model, but you didn’t come here for a limo-like ride.
+About town, even the 2.0-litre range-topping Formentor is easygoing, as we’re used to for a modern hot hatch.
+Obviously it feels a bit bigger, but never cumbersome: the steering is quick and light at low speeds, and even on hulking 20in rims the ride isn’t crashy in Cupra mode.
+It’s better still if you slide the scale right over towards Comfort, though.
+The Formentor does feel quite wide, mind.

-Sometimes the twin-clutch gearbox gets caught in two minds slipping its clutches as it does its best softly-softly impression of a true automatic, and it can be tardy to switch between forward drive and reverse when parking, but the Cupra is far from the only DCT car so-afflicted.
+Sometimes the twin-clutch gearbox gets caught in two minds slipping its clutches as it does its best softly softly impression of a true automatic, and it can be rather slow to switch between forward drive and reverse when parking, but the Cupra is far from the only DSG car so afflicted.
+In short, this is a sporty crossover that will handle the daily grind without complaint.

 Advertisement - Page continues below